mongodb/specifications/source/server-selection/server-selection.rst

    `"Server selection failed" message`_.

 6. Find suitable servers by topology type and operation type.
-In the case of sharded clusters, a list of de-prioritized servers may be provided;
+In the case of sharded clusters, a list of deprioritized servers may be provided;
    these servers should be selected only if there are no other suitable servers.

 7. Filter the suitable servers by calling the optional, application-provided